As far as visual content goes, humans are pretty visual creatures.

 GIFYT is specifically for YouTube, so you might want to start with that one.
 You just have to put in the URL of a YouTube video, add a caption if you like, and hit “Create.”

-One is MakeAGif, a simple, free tool for making animated GIFs from a YouTube video.
+Another visual content tool is MakeAGif – a simple, free tool for making animated GIFs from a YouTube video.
 You can also convert photos, Facebook and other videos, and webcam to an animated GIF.

 You have to sign up to make a GIF, but that’s a small price to pay for greatness!
 Here’s one attempt at it.
 You can also search for user-submitted GIFs – your stock of fresh, quirky, visual content is endless!

 How can you encourage visitors to share your animated GIF or other visual content on social media?
 Make it easy, of course.
 Enable mouse-over sharing by installing an on-hover sharing button for all your visual content.
 This is an immediate call to action that requires very little effort on the part of the user.